The Block season 7

-The sixth season of Australian reality television series The Block, titled The Block: Sky High, premiered on Sunday, 12 May 2013 at 6:30 pm on the Nine Network.
+The seventh season of Australian reality television series The Block, titled The Block: Sky High, premiered on Sunday, 12 May 2013 at 6:30 pm on the Nine Network.
 Scott Cam (host) and Shelley Craft (Challenge Master) returned from the previous season, as did the three judges: Neale Whitaker, Shaynna Blaze and Darren Palmer.
-Production for the series returned to Melbourne, which was the location for the fourth and fifth seasons, in the suburb of South Melbourne.
+Production for the series returned to Melbourne, which was the location for the fifth seasons, in the suburb of South Melbourne.

 Contestants

 This season introduces five couples (an increase from the four couples in preceding seasons) with each couple originating from a different state of Australia.
 The couples selected were as follows: